Photos: A Walk Audit In Brockton - Streetsblog Massachusetts

 "I got involved in road safety last year," continued Hresko, who is also running for a seat on the Brockton City Council.
 "We held a protest march last fall, and the day after, a teen girl got hit by a driver while she was getting off the school bus."

-Hresko noted that Brockton is a working-class city with limited financial resources, so the city's ability to maintain sidewalks and build safety improvements is limited.
+Hresko noted that Brockton is a working-class city with limited financial resources, so the city often lacks the resources to maintain its sidewalks and build safety improvements.

-Many of the problems that the walk audit identified were related to lack of basic maintenance.
+Many of the problems that the walk audit identified in Montello were a result of neglectful maintenance.

 At the entrance to the MBTA station, for instance, an orange cone marks the spot where a crosswalk sign and flashing-beacon warning signal had stood as recently as 2023 (see photo at the top of this post).